secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 #### Primary Slack Channel

 Use our Slack channel in case of general, non-record related requests and/or urgent questions:
-**#sales-support** [If the request is related to a quote, opportunity, or acccount - please chatter on the page in Salesforce instead of the Slack channel.]
+**#sales-support** [If the request is related to a quote, opportunity, or account - please chatter on the page in Salesforce instead of the Slack channel.]

 #### Slack Best Practices